-At June 30, 2023, the District had the following investments and maturities:
+At June 30, 2024, the District had the following investments and maturities:

 Maturities in Years

-Less Than More Th an

-Туре Fair Value 1 1-5 6-10 10

-Texas CLASS \$ 6,243,068 \$ 6,243,068 \$ 0 \$ 0 \$ 0
+Туре Fair Value Less Than 1 1-5 6-10 More Than 10 Texas CLASS \$ 6,192,199 \$ 6,192,199 \$ - \$ \$

 Interest Rate Risk.
 As a means of limiting its exposure to fair value losses arising from rising interest rates, the District's investment policy does not allow investments in certain mortgage-backed securities, collateralized mortgage obligations with a final maturity date in excess of 10 years and interest rate indexed collateralized mortgage obligations.
 The external investment pool is presented as an investment with a maturity of less than one year because it is redeemable in full immediately.